RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Interaction-Stuff/Deleting an Interaction Response.md

 Deleting an Interaction Response {#deletinganinteractionresponse}
 ============
-- Execute the, `DiscordCoreAPI::InputEvents::deleteInputEventResponseAsync()` function, while passing in a data structure of type `DiscordCoreAPI::InputEventData`, with a return value of type `void`.
+- Execute the, `DiscordCoreAPI::InputEvents::deleteInputEventResponseAsync()` function, while passing in a data structure of type `DiscordCoreAPI::InputEventData`, with a return value of type `Void`.
 - Call the function with `.get()` added to the end in order to wait for its return value now.

 ```cpp